-It is believed that the name goes back to "Dydo," the son of the knight Nicholas of Scharfenstein, who was also called "Pfaffe" and had his goods in Hattenheim.
-According to another version, the name refers to the "clerics" of the monastery Eberbach which until the secularization in 1803 were the sole owners of this vineyard.
-The south-facing vineyard at 80 to 120 meters above sea level with 15% slope covers six hectares of vineyards, which is surrounded by a wall.
-The deep, calcareous loess soil is interspersed with gravel and has a good Water storage capacity, Here is especially the variety Riesling cultivated, of which also noble sweet Wines are pressed.
-The location is the sole possession of Castle Schönborn,
+It is assumed that the name goes back to "Dydo", the son of the knight Nikolaus von Scharfenstein, who was also called "Pfaffe" and had his estates in Hattenheim.
+According to another version, the name refers to the "Pfaffen" of Eberbach Monastery, who were the sole owners of this vineyard until secularisation in 1803.
+The south-facing vineyard, at an altitude of 80 to 120 metres above sea level with a 15% gradient, comprises six hectares of vineyards, which are enclosed by a wall.
+The deep, calcareous loess soil is interspersed with gravel and has a good water retention capacity.
+The Riesling variety is cultivated here, which is also used to make sweet wines.
+The vineyard is in the exclusive possession of Schloss Schönborn.

 The vineyard, which is oriented to the southwest and has a gradient of 10 to 30%, comprises 19 hectares of vineyards.
 The soils consist mainly of slate weathering with predominantly greywacke.
 Shares in the vineyard are for example Kriechel Peter, Maibachfarm and Weinmanufaktur Walporzheim.